-The Series 2 convertible non cumulative 8% preference shares are redeemable any time within 20 years at the option of the holding company, carry no voting rights for the holder and in the event of winding up, does not confer right in respect to the distribution of surplus assets and entitle its holder to repayment of capital in priority to the holder of shares of any other class.
-A redemption of 400,000 shares was made during the year (31 March 2018: Nil).
+The Series 2 convertible non cumulative preference shares are redeemable any time within 20 years at the option of the holding company, carry no voting rights for the holder and in the event of winding up, does not confer right in respect to the distribution of surplus assets and entitle its holder to repayment of capital in priority to the holder of shares of any other class.
+A redemption of 2,000,000 shares was made during the year (31 March 2020: Nil).

-The Series 3 convertible non cumulative 8% preference shares are redeemable any time at the option of the holding company, carry no voting rights for the holder and in the event of winding up, does not confer right in respect to the distribution of surplus assets.
+The Series 3 convertible non cumulative preference shares are redeemable any time at the option of the holding company, carry no voting rights for the holder and in the event of winding up, does not confer right in respect to the distribution of surplus assets.
+A redemption of 5,000,000 shares was made during the year (31 March 2020: Nil).